francesco-mazzoni/Master-thesis/Thesis documents/Images and videos/readme.md

 # Images and videos

-This folder contains all images and videos used for the thesis work
+This folder contains all images used for the thesis work

+Unfortunately I could not upload the video since it is more than 25 MBs...